ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 + raster-vector: raster data (target) against vector data (source)
 + raster-raster: raster data (target) against raster data (source)

 Among the four, our focus here is the first case.
 The second case will be discussed in Chapter 5.
-We will not cover the third and fourth cases in this class.^[This is because it is almost always the case that our target data is a vector data (e.g., city or farm fields as points, political boundaries as polygons, etc).]
+We will not cover the third and fourth cases in this course because it is almost always the case that our target data is a vector data (e.g., city or farm fields as points, political boundaries as polygons, etc).

-Category 1 can be further broken down into different sub categories depending on the type of spatial objects (point, line, and polygon).
+Category 1 can be further broken down into different sub categories depending on the type of spatial object (point, line, and polygon).
 Here, we will ignore any spatial joins that involve lines.
-This is because objects represented by lines are rarely observations units in econometric analysis nor the source data that we will extract values from.^[Note that we did not extract any attribute values of railroads in Chapter 1, Demonstration 4.
-We just calculated the travel length of the railroads, which does not fall under our definition of spatial join.].
-So, here is the list of the types of spatial joins we will learn.
+This is because objects represented by lines are rarely observation units in econometric analysis nor the source data from which we will extract values.^[Note that we did not extract any attribute values of railroads in Chapter 1, Demonstration 4.
+We just calculated the travel length of the railroads, which does not fall under our definition of spatial join.]
+Here is the list of the types of spatial joins we will learn.

 1. points (target) against polygons (source)
 2. polygons (target) against points (source)